ZiQu-dev/FjordLauncherPatched/README.md

 ## MacOS

-I tried compiling it for Apple Silicon, but basiaclly my C++ compiler on my M1 Macbook said ___f*ck you___ so there's no MacOS version :c
+I tried compiling it for Apple Silicon, but basically my C++ compiler on my M1 Macbook said ___f*ck you___ so there's no MacOS version :c

 However I wish you good luck and having fun trying to compile it yourself on this _sh*thole_ of the platform.

-_Trust me I also thought it was 20 minut adventure which was in and out._
+_Trust me I also thought it was 20 minute adventure which was in and out._

 # Building